 - 4.38 The natural richness of the greenspaces on the edge of the fens has been depleted over the course of the past decades as a result of development and intensification of agriculture.
 There is now, however, increasing attention to the biodiversity and wildlife value of the land, and studies are emerging, aiming to reinstate over time a network of biodiversity rich corridors.
-These initiatives are supported by Policy FUL/03 and described as a key community aspiration (see also Fig. 12 and Fig. 13). - 4.39 Fulbourn Parish is located within Natural England 87 East Anglian Chalk National Character Area 10 where the low hills meet the edge of the fens.
+These initiatives are supported by Policy FUL/03. - 4.39 Fulbourn Parish is located within Natural England 87 East Anglian Chalk National Character Area9 where the low hills meet the edge of the fens.
 Historical agricultural practices led to the creation of diverse grasslands, which have not